 Well, that might not be the case.
-In certain circumstances, it turns out that admitting your flaws can be highly influential!Tweet This
+In certain circumstances, it turns out that admitting your flaws can be highly influential!Try this to improve sales!

 Some studies imply that when you make a concession about the thing you are selling – or the idea that you’re trying to convey – you are perceived to be more trustworthy.